Ingwie/OpenAVRc_Hw/LUCAS_FPS148_FS3003/README.md

-# Futaba FP-S148/S3003 board replacement
+# LUCAS: Looped Universal Controlled Angle Servo

 ## Why a new board
 This new board replace the original board of a Futaba servo FP-S148 or S3003.